openbmc/docs/designs/expired-password.md

 7. Validate you can to change an IPMI user's expired password, such as
    with: ipmitool user set password 1 NEWPASSWORD.
 This can be from another IPMI user's session or from unauthenticated access.
+8. Ensure that a session created with PasswordChangeRequired:
+    - Can access operations it needs to change the password and terminate the session.
+    - Can access operations which do not require authentication.
+    - Cannot access other operations.